jtorbett23/ML-Number-Reader/README.md

 ### Environment Variables

 When running this project enviroment variables are used for certain information:
-- `ORIGINS`: The allowed origins for the number reader AI API.
+- `ORIGINS`: The allowed origins for the number reader API.
-- `GHPAGES_URL`: The url of the deployed number reader AI API.
+- `GHPAGES_URL`: The url of the deployed number reader API.
-- `URL`: The url of the number reader AI API on the local machine.
+- `URL`: The url of the number reader API on the local machine.
-- `PORT`: The port on the local machine for the number reader AI API.
+- `PORT`: The port on the local machine for the number reader API.
 - `PORT_UI`: The port on the local mahcine for the UI when the UI and API are deployed on different ports.

 ## Deployment and Production